Do You Put Vinyl Flooring Under Appliances? (Answered & Explained)

 Ways to Protect Vinyl Plank Flooring Under Appliances

-With proper installation and preventive measures in place, you can prevent your floor from getting damaged by considering the following before putting vinyl flooring under appliances.
+With proper installation and preventative measures in place, you can prevent your floor from getting damaged.
+Consider the following before putting vinyl flooring under appliances.
 They include:

 Walls and Cabinets Should Not Touch the Floor

-When installing vinyl flooring, ensure you allow room for expansion and contraction so that the floor can shift freely in 2D as temperatures change.
-Therefore, ensure that the floor does not touch the walls or cabinet to avoid the floor settling and creating bumps and lumps.
+When installing vinyl flooring, ensure you allow room for expansion and contraction.
+So that the floor can shift freely in 2D as temperatures change.
+This ensures that the floor does not touch the walls or cabinets to avoid the floor settling and creating bumps and lumps.

 Also See: Do I Need Expansion Gaps for Vinyl Flooring?
 (Explained)